ansible/django-ansible-base/docs/authentication.md

 ### ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXES
-Next we need to setup the class prefix for the installed authenticator classes, this can be:
+By default, django-ansible-base will look in the class `ansible_base.authenticator_plugins` for the available authenticator plugins.
+If you would like to provide additional or custom paths you can set the following setting:
 ```
 ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXES = ["ansible_base.authenticator_plugins"]
 ```